Updated: November 27, 2024

 Is real estate expensive in Lisbon?

 When comparing property prices in Lisbon with other Western European capitals, Lisbon is relatively inexpensive.
 However, if you are looking to buy property in Lisbon, prices are on the rise, and the Portuguese capital has its own price range when compared with the rest of the country.
+With this said, it’s encouraging to note that there are still quieter, up-and-coming neighborhoods in Lisbon that still carry a lower price tag.

 Is Lisbon good for property investment?